lionheart/iOSTipsTricks/Auto Layout/Keyboard.md

 }
 ```

-Now, keyboardDidHide is a bit simpler.
-We don't care what the keyboard frame is; we just want to put things back to where they were before (pin the adjustingView back to the bottom).
-We do this by just reassigning the bottomConstraint's constant back to 0.
+Now, `keyboardDidHide:` is a bit simpler.
+We don't care what the keyboard frame is; we just want to put things back to where they were before (pin the `adjustingView` back to the bottom).
+We do this by just reassigning the `bottomConstraint`'s constant back to 0.

 ```objc
 - (void)keyboardDidHide:(NSNotification *)sender {